rishabhc32/zapcircle/content/posts/promise-async-js.md

 > https://github.com/rishabhc32: 200
 > Error: Only absolute URLs are supported
 ```
-This wait until all promises are settled.
+This will wait until all promises are settled.

 <br>
 ##### Promise.race()